-Table 3: Natamycin growth me dia components Source Туре Components (Struyk, et al. 1957-1958) Experimental Soybean meal, glucose, nutrient salts.
+Table 3: Natamycin growth media components Source Туре Components (Struyk, et al. 1957-1958) Experimental Soybean meal, glucose, nutrient salts.
 (Burns 1959) Experimental Peptone, phytone, beef extract, yeast extract, and glycerol.
 Inositol dextrin, and galactose were satisfactory replacements for glycerol as a carbohydrate source.
 (Eisenschink and Olson 1993) Patent Difco "Bacto" peptone, Hormel peptone PSR 5, corn steep liquor, sodium chloride, glucose.
 (Eisenschink, Millis and Olson 1997) Patent Carbon sources such as glucose, polysaccharides, and corn or potato starches.
 Non-yeast and yeast protein in a 3:1 to 9:1 ratio.
 Non-yeast protein sources include soy protein isolates, flours, or meals; or beef extract or protein hydrolysates.
 Yeast protein sources include extracts, autolysates, etc. Vitamins, inorganic elements and trace minerals: potassium, sodium calcium, boron, iron, copper zinc, etc. (undisclosed forms) (Elsayed, Farid and Enshasy 2013) Experimental Glucose, beef extract, yeast extract, asparagine, and monopotassium phosphate, sodium acetate, and the sodium salt of propionic acid.
 (DSM Food Specialties Inc. 2015) Production Undisclosed soy carbon source, inorganic salts, lye solution for pH control.

 Beyond Pesticides has previously commented on the need for guidance on products of fermentation, and natamycin provides another example of the need for such guidance.
 While fermentation is a biological process, and no one would disagree that pickles, wine, yogurt, and apple cider vinegar are agricultural and nonsynthetic, the case is not so clear when the substrate is largely composed of inorganic or synthetic components.
 Furthermore, products of fermentation in or on substrates containing genetically engineered components are not compatible with policies adopted by the NOSB.
-Guidance is needed both for determining when the products of fermentation are nonsynthetic or otherwise allowable in organic production.
-Given that the petitioner identified as components of the production medium "undisclosed soy carbon source, inorganic salts, lye solution for pH control" in its GRAS notice to the Federal Food and Drug Administration ("DSM Food Specialties Inc. 2015" in the chart above) and did not provide specific information in the petition, it is logical to assume that the medium is composed of genetically engineered soybeans and inorganic (possibly synthetic) nutrients.
+Guidance is needed both for determining when the products of fermenting organic substrates are organic and for determining whether products of vat fermentation are nonsynthetic or otherwise allowable in organic production.
+Given that the petitioner identified as components of the production medium "undisclosed soy carbon source, inorganic salts, lye solution for pH control" in its GRAS notice to the U.S. Food and Drug Administration ("DSM Food Specialties Inc. 2015" in the chart above) and did not provide specific information in the petition, it is logical to assume that the medium is composed of genetically engineered soybeans and inorganic (possibly synthetic) nutrients.

-Since a classification of nonsynthetic gives up NOSB oversight over the substance, the default classification should be synthetic -unless adequate information supports a nonsynthetic classification.
+Since a classification of nonsynthetic results in no NOSB oversight over the substance (unless it is deemed a prohibited natural material), the default classification should be synthetic -unless adequate information supports a nonsynthetic classification.
 In this case, natamycin should be classified as synthetic.